lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

   Live browser and a few others, see the code).
 I'm not going to give the name because I'm not so sure this kind of use of the code is allowed by the EULA.
 Without this script in your remote script folder, protocol0 will fail miserably.
 - Synths targeted (Prophet rev2, Serum ..).
 Not blocking
 - Push2 handling code.
-Not blocking
+Not blocking.
+I've actually disabled it in my script as I'm not using the push2 anymore.

-Apart from the first point, these external dependencies should not prevent the script from loading or working in degraded state.
+Apart from the first point, these external dependencies should not prevent the script from loading or working at half capacity.

 ## Features

 I started writing the script specifically because I thought recording my rev2 was tedious.
 Later on I realized I would probably produce better if I was working more in session view and experiment instead of rushing to arrangement.
 So now it is more of a session view tool.
-My goal is to be able to produce better quality music faster in session view by experimenting fast without too much technical hassle and get over the 8 bars loop problem :p
+My goal is to be able to produce better quality music faster in session view by experimenting fast without too much technical hassle.

 Specifically it aims to achieve :

 - An integration with my generic FaderFox EC4 midi controller (could be used by any midi configurable controllers).
-Use presses / long presses / button scrolls and shift functionality (handled by the script, not the controller).
+Use presses / long presses (both note messages) / button scrolls (cc messages).
 - A better workflow in session view
 - A better workflow when using external synthesizers
 - A better way to show / hide vsts and change presets (specifically drums using simpler, and the synths I use most :